elleem/reading-notes/401/reading01.md

 18:26 constant time, does matter how much your input grows

 20:05 how can you do more things, when you have more things?
-2 secs to add a book on top of the stack
+2 secs to add a book on top of the stack an example of constant time

+For linked list, doesn’t care how many nodes there are 23:17
+Different insert points matter for h big 0

+24:21 Traverse the whole node?
+Linear time

+25:37 Quadratic time, fibanocci books

+28:00 helps you evaluate whether to use to an array or a node

+28:59 It could be hard to insert things in a raise, because you might not have enough memory, so you would have to rebuild the whole array which would slow things down.

+29:30 Searching in a linked list could be hard, vs the array

+31:13 The book example mimics a stack
+What is a real world example of when you want to insert to the top of the list